-Early Support Team Early Support is an approach that works to ensure that services for disabled children are better coordinated, with a key working practitioner who can offer a single point of contact, coordination and support where families need it.
-The Early Support approach is built on 10 main principles (all of which can be found on the national website) and the team in Cornwall aim to follow these through working in partnership with parents and young people.
 Early Support in Cornwall uses an integrated model of multi-agency delivery which involves families accessing a Team Around the Child (TAC) process.
 The criteria for accessing Early Support in Cornwall remain broad to allow for inclusion of all children and young people with SEN and disabilities.
 However, to meet requirement and effectiveness of a TAC process, the child or young person would need to be receiving support from at least two other agencies.

 Children, young people and their families are able to contact Early Support for advice and guidance relating to a child's disability.
 Co-ordinators are able to support families in identifying and accessing appropriate services which the families can take control of co-ordinating, rather than following a TAC process, if the family chooses to do so.

-Nathan Wilce Early Support Coordinator - Mid Cornwall Education, Health and Social Care Cornwall Council Tel: 01872 323329 Internal: 493329 Mobile: 07805 748 704 Email: cwhelan@cornwall.gov.uk Fistral House, Plot 8A, Truro Business Park, Threemilestone, Truro.
+Education, Health and Social Care Cornwall Council

+Tel: 01872 323329 Internal: 493329

+Mobile: 07805 748 704

+Email: cwhelan@cornwall.gov.uk Fistral House, Plot 8A, Truro Business Park, Threemilestone, Truro.
 TR4 9NH